 Can a spirits retailer/specialty shop allow curbside service so people do not have to walk in the store?

 Yes.
 Please follow social distancing protocols and recommendations.

 Are online or virtual auctions of alcohol allowed?

-Virtual auctions of alcohol are allowed by non-profit organizations under a special occasion license, but online auctions are not allowed.
+Virtual and online auctions of alcohol are allowed by non-profit organizations under a special occasion license.
 For more detail on the difference between the two, see directly below:

 Virtual auctions of alcohol are allowed by non-profit organizations that have obtained a special occasion license.
 This license allows the non-profit organization to auction alcohol at a specific date, place, and time.
-To be in compliance with the special occasion license while auctioning alcohol, the non-profit’s auctioneer must be located at a licensed location with the auction items and auction the alcohol to people in real time.
-These people would teleconference into a meeting to bid and win during the event.
+The non-profit’s auctioneer must be located at a licensed location with the auction items and auction the alcohol to people in real time.
+Customers would teleconference into a meeting to bid and win during the event.
 The alcohol would then be shipped to the winners or the winners could come pick the alcohol up as soon as they win.

 Online auctions are auctions that take place online for a period of time longer than a few hours (not in “real time,” and are similar to silent auctions).
 During the COVID-19 pandemic, the WSLCB will allow these non-profit organizations to engage in online silent auctions of alcohol if the following parameters are followed: